Dutch Authorities Say Amsterdam Stabbing Suspect Had 'Terrorist Motive'

 According to CBS News, Dutch authorities believe that the suspect who was shot and detained for stabbing two American tourists at the central railway station in downtown Amsterdam on Friday had “terrorist motive.”
 Dutch investigators said that they came to this conclusion based on what the suspect first said to the police upon his arrest.

 The suspect that Dutch police currently have in custody for allegedly stabbing two tourists is 19-year-old Afghan citizen Jawed S., who holds a German residence permit.
-While the two victims are still currently recovering in the hospital, their injuries were not life-threatening.
+While the two victims are still currently recovering in the hospital, their injuries are not life-threatening.

 Following the suspect’s arrest, German authorities searched his house, confiscating several data storage devices, which the police will later analyze.
-The suspect is expected to be questioned at the hospital sometime on Saturday, where he is recovering from a gun shot wound and is scheduled to be arraigned on Monday, although the specific charges have yet to be released.
+The suspect is expected to be questioned at the hospital sometime on Saturday, where he is recovering from a gunshot wound and is scheduled to be arraigned on Monday, although the specific charges have yet to be released.

 Dutch police spokesperson Rob van der Veen issued a statement on Friday, saying, “Something happened, we don’t know yet what, but during that two people were stabbed and one person with a knife in his hand walked away and he was shot by police.”